Design elements

-Design elements a are foundation of any visual design Including line, color, texture, shape, space, form and value.
+Design elements are the foundation of any visual design.
+These include color, line, shape, texture, space, form and value.

 Color

 Color is the result of light reflecting back from an object to our eyes.
 The color that our eyes perceive is determined by the pigment of the object itself.
 Color theory and the color wheel are often referred to when studying color combinations in visual design.
 Color is often deemed to be an important element of design as it is a universal language which presents the countless possibilities of visual communication.
 Color serves various purposes to contribute to the overall effectiveness of the design.
 It is used as an element to convey meaning and emotion, create visual hierarchy, enhance brand identity, improve readability and accessibility, create visual interest and appeal, differentiate information and elements, and make cultural and contextual significance.

 Hue, saturation, and brightness are the three characteristics that describe color.